 Attend the Pride Parade

 Many major cities around the world recognize Pride Month with an annual parade.
 Here’s what’s planned for Canada this summer, including Toronto, Vancouver, Calgary, and Ottawa.
-Given the ever-changing COVID-19 situation, however, the best way to find out what’s happening near you is to search “Pride events near me”.
+And no matter where you’re located, the best way to find out what’s happening near you is to search “Pride events near me”.

 Fly the Flag

 Show your support by flying any one of the LGBTQ+ community’s designated flags, or plant one in your garden.
 Pride Palace is currently giving away free flags if you pay for shipping.
 You can also find a good selection and a variety of sizes online.